reactioncommerce/reaction-docs/public-docs/styleguide.md

 - [`.editorconfig`](https://github.com/reactioncommerce/reaction/blob/master/.editorconfig) - [Editor Config](https://editorconfig.org/) standardizes file formatting

 To see the rules in action, run `npm run lint` or `npx eslint .` from the command line or use [ESLint code editor tools](https://eslint.org/docs/user-guide/integrations).

-💡 **ProTip!** If you're using [Atom](https://atom.io/), install all the necessary tools in one line:  `apm install editorconfig atom-beautify linter linter-eslint linter-markdown linter-jsonlint linter-docker`

 ## Naming conventions